paulmalherbe/Tartan/readme.md

 + pysmb           - Used for netbios file formats
 + requests        - Used to get web scraping
 + send2trash      - Used to trash documents
-+ svglib          - Used to convert svg to pdf
++ tkcalendar      - Used for web scraping
 + tkcolorpicker   - Used to select colours
 + tkinterhtml     - Used to display html documents